imPiyushkashyap/xLibrary/README.md

  Now, you'll be presented with a delightful array of genres to explore.
 Pick the genre that piques your curiosity the most.

 Discover Books:
- As if by magic, the xLibrary will reveal a carefully curated selection of books from your chosen genre.
+ As if by magic, the xLibrary will reveal a carefully curated selection of books from your chosen genre...